Applications in Evaluating Quality of Care

 In 2017, RAND Corporation demonstrated validity of the PROMIS-29 profile with older adults with multiple chronic conditions.
 They then explored the challenges in developing a PRO-PM for this population including the relative stability of health-related quality of life and need for a longer follow-up period and large sample size.
 Learn more>>

 The National Committee for Quality Assurance (NCQA) has added PROMIS Depression to the Healthcare Effectiveness Data and Information Set (HEDIS) 2018 measure set.
 Specifically, PROMIS Depression measures for adolescents and adults can be used to screen for depression.
 Users report the percentage of patients age 12 and older who are screened for depression with a standardized tool, and if screened positive, receive follow-up care.
 For more information, download the HEDIS 2018 Volume 2 Measures for Electronic Clinical Data Systems.
 HEDIS measures are used by more than 90% of health plans to assess the quality of care.

-RTI International has published a book titled Patient-Reported Outcomes in Performance Measurement for a discussion of the major methodological issues related to the selection, administration, and use of PROs for individual patients in clinical practice settings, including those aiming to integrate patient-reported outcomes into a quality improvement/performance measurement program.
+RTI International published a book in 2015 titled Patient-Reported Outcomes in Performance Measurement for a discussion of the major methodological issues related to the selection, administration, and use of PROs for individual patients in clinical practice settings, including those aiming to integrate patient-reported outcomes into a quality improvement/performance measurement program.